 The packaging of the barbecue looks amazing its pretty amazing and shiny looking.

 Wendy’s Sweet & Sour sauce was bizarrely transparent and bright orange in color, making it look like an orange jelly rather than a dipping sauce at first sight.
 I considered it thicker than the rest of them, and the taste was sweeter than bitter.
 It tasted pineapple and nothing else, making me wish there was anything else mixed up to add more complexity and tang.
 It wasn’t offensive, but it was far from my favorite one.

 For whatever reason, in recent years, fast-food restaurants (including KFC, McDonald’s, and Burger King) have added Thousand Island-like dip sauces to their menus to varying degrees of popularity.
 Wendy’s Side of S’Awesome is the newest I’ve found, and it’s all right, but it’s not unique.
 This tangy sauce tastes delicious, reminding me a little bit of a tasty tartar sauce.
 As much as I like tartar, I don’t think chicken is the best thing to do.

-Wendy’s Honey Mustard isn’t reinventing the wheel, but it’s solid.
-It strikes a nice balance between the sweet flavor of honey and the mustard’s spicy taste, making something soothing and a great compliment to the salt in the nuggets.
+Wendy’s Honey Mustard isn’t a game-changer, but it’s excellent.
+A nice balance exists between the sweet flavor of honey and the spicy flavour of mustard, creating a dish that is soothing and complements the salt in the nuggets well.